LGL Leukemia Registry Overview

 In order to enroll, you will first need to discuss participation with a member of the research team and give informed consent.
 We are approved to complete this process over the phone.

-Please do not send this form to UVA until you have spoken directly with the Clinical Research Coordinator, Bryna Shemo, at 434.243.8431.
+Please do not send this form to UVA until you have spoken directly with the Clinical Research Coordinator, Maggie Smith, at 434.243.8431.

 Patient & Physician Information